 During WWII, Kyoto was one of the primary targets for an atomic bomb from the United States.
 However, a military general, who had visited Kyoto on his honeymoon, noted its historical and cultural significance and removed Kyoto from the list of targets.
-For the most part Kyoto was spared from bombing during the war.
-This has allowed it to maintain many historical buildings and landmarks unlike other Japanese cities.
+For the most part, Kyoto was spared from bombing during the war.
+This has allowed it to maintain many historical buildings and landmarks, unlike many other Japanese cities.

 Today, Kyoto is a unique juxtaposition between old and new.
 Thousand-year-old temples stand near modern skyscrapers.
 Visiting the city allows you to experience the history of Japan while enjoying the amenities of the new world.

 When planning a weekend in Kyoto your first step should be surrendering the idea that you will get to do everything you want to.
 The city is filled with so much to do that you will never be able to see or do everything over two days.
 Trying to do so will only result in rushing through the parts of your visit you should be savoring.

 Rather, I would suggest marking your top attractions and spending quality time there.
 You will truly want to take in every moment you have in Kyoto.
 Additionally, I recommend trying to extend your stay into a 3-day weekend.
 This is entirely doable in Japan due to the “Happy Monday System” which means that several Japanese holidays were placed on a Monday in order to create 3-day weekends.